 Ever since lucid dreaming entered the public eye in the 80s, there have been countless attempts to create the ultimate lucid dream machine.
 The idea is to make lucid dreaming as easy as possible, accessible to anyone.
+While these devices complement proven techniques like MILD and WILD, they serve as powerful aids for enhancing frequency and clarity.

 From light-emitting sleep masks, to REM-detecting headbands, to sound and light machines, to wireless headphones and meditation aids, we're seeing lucid dreaming tech emerge at an increasing rate.
 It's an exciting scene to follow.